When to plant Celery in Atkinson County, GA

 Atkinson County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 6 and first fall frost is November 23.

-Atkinson County County sits in USDA Zone 9a.
+Atkinson County sits in USDA Zone 9a.
 Celery grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Celery grow in Atkinson County County's climate?
+Can Celery grow in Atkinson County's climate?

 Your Atkinson County Garden Planner — Free